↑

 Things to Do Less:

-In fact, your blood pressure and heart rate recover from the cigarette-induced spike within 20 minutes of quitting.
+Smoking tobacco is proven to place you at a higher risk of developing hypertension.
+Your blood pressure and heart rate recover from the cigarette-induced spike within 20 minutes of quitting.

 Some Basics…